Skip to main content

 Like U.S. marriage laws, foreign marriage laws are different in every country.
 Most countries need proof of a valid passport, birth certificate, and proof of residency to get married.
 Some countries also require a blood test or medical test.

 For example, France has residency requirements for marriage.
 But France allows non-residents to get married in their country's consulate.
 You can have the legal ceremony at the U.S. consulate in France and a wedding ceremony (symbolic ceremony) in another venue.
-To learn more about marriage laws in different countries, see this article on the top 10 wedding destinations.

 It is important to check the marriage laws in the destination wedding location.
-Some countries require you to complete a marriage application months before the wedding date.
+Some countries require you to complete a marriage application months before your wedding date.
 Preparing ahead of time will help you avoid any lengthy and costly mistakes.
 You do not want your marriage invalid shortly after the wedding day.

 Validity of Marriages Abroad